vereis/ecto_hooks/README.md

 logic.
 Note that because any business logic is executed synchronously after the hooked `Ecto.Repo` callback, one should avoid doing any blocking or potentially terminating logic within hooks as weird or strange behaviour may occur.

-At the time of writing, this library does not intend on implementing any hooks for executing logic _before_ a database operation.
-The only hooks implemented are those that are executed following an appropriate `Ecto.Repo` callback.

 ## Links